BenRogersWPG/VSCode-Transparent-Minimap/README.md

 - ~~Add some descriptions that *you need to select a somewhat opaque transparency in order to colorize (theme) your minimap*~~
 - ~~Allow user to quickly turn on/off minimap transparency using extension setting checkbox~~
+- ~~Analyze code performance to find potential refactoring or optimization opportunities~~
 - ~~Consider removing extension walkthrough, as it works out-of-the-box~~
 - ~~Add button on "minimap settings reverted" information message~~
 - ~~Consider adding a command to prevent need to restart VS Code~~